 The fixed filing dates for tax returns also define the due dates for the payment of tax

 In most cases the 31 January filing date for tax returns filed electronically is also the due date for the balance of any tax payable for the period covered by the return (see SALF300 for details).

 In most cases, interest is payable on any unpaid tax from the due date for payment.
-In addition to any interest there is an automatic tax-geared surcharge for failure to pay the tax due on time, which will also attract interest if paid late.
-However, this surcharge does not come into effect until 28 days after the due date for final payment (see SALF300 for details).
+In addition to any interest there is a tax-geared penalty for failure to pay the tax due on time, which will also attract interest if paid late.
+However, this late payment penalty does not come into effect until 30 days after the due date for final payment (see SALF300 for details).

 Accounts, statements and documents may be required with the tax return